albadmin/hydro_risk_unibo/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-@Andrea: TAUDEM (Gdal + MPI) + Python Libs used
-Say also that the current running example is for MERITDEM only, indicating where to get the EUDEM maps + Watershade
+The code is written in Python leveraging the <u>multiprocessing</u> and other libraries making use of thread/process-safe data structures.
+Parts of the pipeline (dem_analysis) rely on already available functions based on the <a href="https://github.com/dtarb/TauDEM">TauDEM</a> software suite.
+A direct link on how to install TauDEM and the MPI (Message Passing Interface) support can be consulted <a href="https://github.com/dtarb/TauDEM">here</a>.

 <!-- USAGE EXAMPLES -->
 ## Usage

 The project structure is as follows:

-- io: contains... some precomputed, whose algorithmic details are not reported due to ...
+- io: is the I/O directory with necessary... some precomputed, whose algorithmic details are not reported due to ...
 - scripts: containing
 -- dem_analysis
 -- buffer_area